simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 teenth century) on a steep rock.
 This monastery was one of the first Yellow Hat monasteries of Ladak.
 It possesses a branch, the Zang-skar Monastery, just outside of Leh; and the well-known monastery of Ri-dzong (Ri-rdzong) is also connected with it.

 The monastery of Spi-thug enjoys a wide reputation throughout Tibet for the austerity of its monks and the learning of its abbot.
-It was erected in honor of the great reformer rje-rin-po-che Tsong-kha-pa (1357-1419 A.D.) and a large-sized image of the Saint is found in its *du-khang* or assembly hall.
+It was erected in honor of the great reformer rJe-rin-po-che Tsong-kha-pa (1357-1419 A.D.) and a large-sized image of the Saint is found in its *du-khang* or assembly hall.
 We decided to visit the monastery on our way and therefore rode up the steep crag on which it stands.
 We had no difficulty in gaining admission and were very cordially invited in by the abbot and his assistant or *umdze*.
 We first were shown round the *du-khang* where some thirty monks were attending divine service.
 The walls were covered with frescoes, but the extreme darkness inside the hall prevented us from seeing much of them.
 Before the altar glittered several rows of offering lamps, whose twinkling light illumined from time to time the serene faces of the images.

 We were entertained with tea and sweets in the private apartments of the *sku-shok* or Incarnate Lama of the monastery.
 The *sku-shok* himself was absent at Ri-dzong, where he was undergoing a course of instruction in Buddhist metaphysics.
 In his absence the monastery was administrated by Lama Lobzang, a pleasant old gentleman of quiet manners, who made a very good impression on all of us.
 He was one of those erudite lamas who carry in themselves centuries of religious culture.